 Be sure to keep chalk to a minimum though as excess chalk can dry out the skin on your hands and end up causing tears.
 Avoid dipping your entire hand into the chalk bucket and apply sparingly to only the parts of the skin that will have direct contact with equipment - your hands will thank you for it and so will your gym owner.

-Our fun range of gymnastics grips, gloves and tape can be found here.
+Our fun range of hand care can be found here.